 All the information above is useful for several reasons, but many times clients of Graham & Borgese also want to try and get their account(s) released as quickly as possible while also resolving the underlying debt.
 Sometimes, filing an Order to Show Cause doesn’t do that.
 For that reason, our attorneys take a holistic approach to resolving your consumer law-related issues.
 Not only do we want to help you resolve your short-term issue as quickly as possible, but we also want to ensure that you are not going to be later subjected to different types of problems related to the same debt.

 If you are dealing with a frozen bank account and want guidance on what to do next, don’t hesitate – call an attorney at Graham & Borgese.
 Put our years of experience handling thousands of consumer law issues to work for you.
 Our consultations are free and we do not try to pressure you do something you’d rather not do.
 There is a solution to your problem that best suits your needs.
-Let us help identity that solution and work to attain your goals.
+Let us help identify that solution and work to attain your goals.